1 (888) 977-5820

 If your child is struggling with reading, math, spelling, putting ideas on paper, or is generally struggling to reach their potential in school, a psycho-educational assessment can help identify processing strengths, weaknesses, and deficits that may need to be addressed, remediated, and accommodated.
 In addition, the assessment will provide a path for constructive intervention for improvement.

 Counselling, psychotherapy and psycho-educational assessments/consultations are not covered under most provincial health plans.
 However, it may be offered by your extended health provider (EHP).
 You must contact your EHP to know what mental health coverage you have under your policy.
-Ask about Street Therapys' options to use interns and sliding scale payments to help you out.
+Ask about Street Therapys' options to use interns and low-cost options to help you out.

 4. What insurance plans does Street Therapy accept?